peterhough/rapid-php/README.md

 Slim Framework - http://www.slimframework.com
 RedBeanPHP - http://www.redbeanphp.com

-A skeleton project for rapid PHP prototyping using the Slim framework and the RedBeanPHP ORM.
+A skeleton project for rapid prototyping using PHP, the Slim framework and the RedBeanPHP ORM.

 Installation
 ------------